apereo/apereo.github.io/_posts/cas/2018-02-06-cas52-gettingstarted-overlay.md

 That's all.
 Next, you will need to pre-populate the LDAP server with registration records manually, or better yet, use the [CAS Management web application](https://apereo.github.io/cas/5.2.x/installation/Installing-ServicesMgmt-Webapp.html)'s user interface to do so in more interactive terms.

 To populate the LDAP server manually, remember that there is no pre-defined fancy schema where a registration record in CAS would be broken apart and mapped to individual attributes one by one.
-The body of the registration record, sampled below, is stored in LDAP under the desginated attribute:
+The body of the registration record, sampled below, is stored in LDAP under the designated attribute:

 ```json
 {